Instruction sequence processing operators: Interpreters

 \section{Interpreters}

-It is often mentioned that an interpreter, which is a program for simulating the execution of programs that it is given as input, cannot solve the halting problem because the execution of the interpreter will not terminate if the execution of its input program does not terminate.
-In this section, we have a look upon the termination behaviour of interpreters in the setting of \PGLBsbt\ and functional units.
+It is often mentioned in textbooks on computability that an interpreter, which is a program for simulating the execution of programs that it is given as input, cannot solve the halting problem because the execution of the interpreter will not terminate if the execution of its input program does not terminate.
+In this section, we have a look at the termination behaviour of interpreters in the setting of \PGLBsbt\ and functional units.